faenrandir/a_careful_examination/documents/book_of_abraham/the_missing_papyri_theory.md

 > There's also an argument that the Book of Abraham was on papyri that we no longer have--it's called the missing paypri theory--at least from my perspective, anyway, I've found evidence that argues against that [the missing paypri theory] that they were working off of the papyri that we actually have in the Church today.

 Dan Vogel and many other non-LDS scholars have been making this argument for a long time (although it's not clear if they are basing their conclusion on the same data since Hauglid has not yet discussed his data or rationale, to my knowledge).
-Vogel's [latest video series](https://www.youtube.com/watch?v=AtJT_xjIgdM) lays out the evidence very clearly, and he makes a very persuasive case.
+Vogel's latest video series (particularly [part 1](https://www.youtube.com/watch?v=AtJT_xjIgdM) and [part 7](https://www.youtube.com/watch?v=K_7haq-PdjU)) lays out the evidence that we can assume (at least until Hauglid reveals more specifics) was also convincing to Hauglid

 Dan Vogel also recently noted[^2000shift] (in the info notes on [part 6 of his Truth of the Book of Abraham series](https://www.youtube.com/watch?v=I47ibkJ4QrE)):